nathanreyes/v-calendar/docs/guide/datepicker.md

 ### Popover

-By default, it displays the calendar picker in a popover for an input element.
+By default, `v-date-picker` displays a calendar picker within a popover for an input element.
 This is the default display option.

 <guide-datepicker-intro-popover />